Nutrition and Dietetics

 Associate in Science (A.S.)

-FLCC's Nutrition and Dietetics degree program responds to the growing need for professionals dedicated to the study of dietetics.
-Nutrition is one of the fastest growing fields in the health care industry.
-In recent years, interest in the role of food in promoting health and wellness has increased, particularly as a part of preventative health care in medical settings.
+Our Nutrition and Dietetics program responds to the growing need for professionals dedicated to the study of dietetics.
+The U.S. Bureau of Labor Statistics estimates 11% job growth by 2030, making nutrition one of the fastest growing fields in the healthcare industry.
+In recent years, interest in the role of food in promoting health and wellness has increased, particularly as a part of a preventative healthcare strategy in medical settings.

 Program Learning Outcomes